27+ Plants that can help you with increased Oxygen

 However, this process gets reversed at night.
 Known as transpiration, plants release energy by releasing carbon dioxide into the air.
 Thus at night, many plants produce carbon dioxide more than oxygen.

-Which Plants Release Carbon Dioxide at Night?
+Do You Know which Plants Release Carbon Dioxide at Night?

 The plants aren’t able to carry out the process of photosynthesis at night due to the absence of sunlight.
 Thus, they take up respiration at night.
 Moreover, the carbon dioxide is just released in smaller quantities and gets easily absorbed by the plants, as they take up more carbon dioxide than they release.